-The ability of building loans to draw down money in stages is of course a really good way to ensure that you are not paying interest on money you don’t yet require.
+The ability to build loans to draw down money in stages is, of course, a really good way to ensure that you are not paying interest on money you don’t yet require.
 No owner builder would pay a builder the complete cost of the project up front and so traditionally work gets paid in stages.

 Details like this when working to a tight budget on a building loan can make the difference between whether the project is a success or not.
 It is another reason why it is vitally important to arm yourself with knowledge before you start and also to enlist an organisation or individual who can help you navigate the various pitfalls and dangers.